Retirement tool

 Calculator Inputs

-Tip: Values use Indian formatting (lakhs and crores).
+Tip: Values use Indian formatting.
 Example: 25,70,00,000 equals 25.7 crore.

-Calculator outputs
+Calculator Outputs

 Retirement Readiness Status